What is England’s route to the final of Euro 2024?

 Quarter-final: Dusseldorf, Saturday 6 July

-If England manage to get past their last-16 opponents, the picture is a little clearer in the quarter-finals, where Switzerland await.

-Switzerland finished second in Group A behind Germany and were unbeaten in their three games, and then thoroughly outplayed Italy in their last-16 encounter to reach last eight.
+Switzerland await.
+The Swiss finished second in Group A behind Germany and were unbeaten in their three games, and then thoroughly outplayed Italy in their last-16 encounter to reach last eight.

 Semi-final: Dortmund, Wednesday 10 July

-Should England reach the final four of these Euros, they could face Austria – who topped Group D so impressively – Romania, Netherlands or Turkey.
+Should England reach the final four of these Euros, they could face Austria – who topped Group D so impressively – Turkey or Netherlands.

 Final: Berlin, Sunday 14 July